Binance Review

 Binance uses a maker-taker model, where traders who make the market, i.e. put limit orders in the order book, pay less than takers, who take liquidity from the market by using market orders.
 Spot trading fees start from 0.1% for makers and takers.
 Binance offers discounts based on your VIP level; there are 9 in total.
 VIP status is based on either trading volume or how much BNB balance you have in your account.
 An additional discount is available if your fees are paid using BNB.

 Binance offers margin trading on the markets listed on the exchange.
-Margin trading shouldn’t be confused with futures trading; Binance offers both products, which are quite different.
-Both products involve leverage, which increases your exposure and, ultimately, your risk.
+Margin trading shouldn’t be confused with futures trading.
+Margin trading involves leverage, which increases your exposure and, ultimately, your risk.
 Cryptocurrency markets are known for their high volatility, meaning any crypto investment or speculation carries high degrees of risk, and leverage only amplifies the risk.

 Using margin trading lets you borrow coins against collateral which can be useful in three ways.
 Firstly, you can increase your exposure.
 Secondly, you can borrow assets you don’t own by borrowing others against your collateral to speculate on markets without owning either of the assets.
 Thirdly, you can also short-sell by borrowing an asset you don’t own.
 Keep in mind that if your predictions are wrong and you begin losing, your collateral will be liquidated to prevent losing the money you borrowed.
 Only your funds are risked when margin trading.